tapiad/tapiad.github.io/CS 460/HW1/index.md

 As part of the requirements of this assignment, I had to add a table, a `ol`, `ul`, and `dl` type of lists.
 All code has to be our own.
 We are not allowed to use designers such as Dreamweaver.

-You can visit my completed web-site here at [Daniel's Web-site](CS 460/HW1/website)!!!
+You can visit my completed web-site here at [Daniel's Web-Site](website)!!!